 In addition, note that when the T&FN-production years are reached, women’s events are included, the number of placers goes from 6 to 8 and affilliations are added.
-In the future, we’ll be going back and recreating the women’s results from prior to 1986, but we can’t promise we’ll ever be able to bring the depth of research to the project for the early years that Mallon & Buchanan did.
+Mallon, in conjunction with Dave Johnson & John Brant, has subsequently gone back and recreated the women’s results from prior to 1986, with the formatting again being slightly different.

 It should also be noted that in the Olympic years of 1924, 1936 and 1948–88, the National Championships were held distinct from the Olympic Trials.
 The latter competition, of course, was the most important U.S. meet of the year, with many of the top athletes skipping the Nationals.

 Introductory Material To Original Book